awsdocs/aws-net-developer-guide/doc_source/net-dg-config-netcore.md

 + DisableLogging
 + UseDualstackEndpoint

-## ASP\.NET Core Dependency Injection<a name="net-core-dependency-injection"></a>
+## ASP\.NET Core dependency injection<a name="net-core-dependency-injection"></a>

 The *AWSSDK\.Extensions\.NETCore\.Setup* NuGet package also integrates with a new dependency injection system in ASP\.NET Core\.
-The `ConfigureServices` method in `Startup` is where the MVC services are added\.
+The `ConfigureServices` method in your application's `Startup` class is where the MVC services are added\.
 If the application is using Entity Framework, this is also where that is initialized\.

 ```
 public void ConfigureServices(IServiceCollection services)